eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 recommends it either.
 They have thousands of guides on how to do things, but none on hosting static sites here.
 Also, there is this [support answer saying "good idea, maybe our product team will look at it?"][do-support-answer].

+But, you should not use Spaces for anything related to static sites.
+It might be okay of simple object storage for an app (which seems like their target use case).

 [do-spaces]: https://www.digitalocean.com/products/spaces/
 [lighthouse]: https://developers.google.com/web/tools/lighthouse
 [gatsby-plugin-zopfli]: https://www.gatsbyjs.com/plugins/gatsby-plugin-zopfli/